filterpaper/filterpaper.github.io/qmk/userspace.md

 ```
 mkdir ~/qmk_firmware/users/newbie/
 ```
-Visit the [configurator](https://config.qmk.fm/) to customise a key map layout for your keyboard.
-It is important for the "key map name" to match the userpace, "newbie" in this example.
+Visit the [Configurator](https://config.qmk.fm/) to customise a key map layout for your keyboard.
+It is important for "*key map name*" field of the configurator tool to match userspace, "newbie" in this example.

 Export the key layout and it will be saved as `newbie.json` by default.
 Move the file into the userspace folder if it was not saved in there:
 ```